go0sedev/globee-client/README.md

 Then run `composer update`.

 ## Environment Setup
 You need to add the following to your .env file.
-Then you can easily disable the exception emails by changing the variable value to true.
 ```
 ECDSA_SIN=
 ECDSA_PRIVATE_KEY_HEX=